aprillins/LiteGrabber/README.md

 ```

 Example above will set the query to `<div class="post-wrapper home">`.
 You MUST
 NOT forget to put second argument to `true` for the first query.
+Whoops don't
+worry since version 1.2 you MAY forget to put arguments for the first query.
+The default is set to empty array for first argument and true for second argument.

 If you have done arranging the query, end it with `getQuery()` to make sure
 that you reach the end of query and ready to process to the next step.